TUI Cruises: Newbuilds

 TUI and STX Finland announced a contract on 27 September 2011 to build a 97,000-GT vessel named Mein Schiff 3, first of the Blue Motion class, which was delivered in 2014.
 The vessel is approximately 295 m long and approximately 36 m wide.
 The ship has 1,250 staterooms, most of which have balconies, with a capacity of 2,500 passengers and a crew of 1,000.
 The ship includes several restaurants, a theatre, spa and nightclub.
 The contract included an option to build a second ship, dependent on the approval of TUI Cruises shareholders.
-It was announced on November 5, 2012 that TUI had taken up the second option for the sister ship to the Mein Schiff 3, to be named Mein Schiff 4.
+It was announced on November 5, 2012, that TUI had taken up the second option for the sister ship to the Mein Schiff 3, to be named Mein Schiff 4.
 On April 22, 2014, Mein Schiff 3 entered service.
 In March 2015, Royal Caribbean International announced that they had agreed to sell to TUI Cruises in the second quarter of 2016, and that TUI would lease the ship to Thomson Cruises to replace the Island Escape.
 In May 2015, TUI Group announced that as part of their modernization strategy, and would be transferred to Thomson Cruises over the next few years, as a result, 2 replacement ships neue Mein Schiff 1 and neue Mein Schiff 2 were ordered.
 On January 15, Mein Schiff 5 was launched.
-On April 28, Mein Schiff 6's was laid down.
+On April 28, Mein Schiff 6's keel was laid down.

 The new Mein Schiff 1 debuted in 2018, followed by the Mein Schiff 2 in 2019.
 These were both enlarged version of the previous ships, and included modification in the layout of the open decks, with an enclosed sport court, expanded forward suite area, an infilled aft deck, and a new elevated jogging track.